New Jersey Devils Need Coaching Change After Nightmare Start

 Shero also needs to consider Taylor Hall, who could be an unrestricted free agent in July, and his situation.
 A bad start to the season may not change how he feels about the team, but if it drags out over a couple of months, that will change.
 The Devils are a much better team with him on the ice, so losing him would not end well.

 The bottom line is the NHL, like any pro sports league, is results-driven.
 And the Devils have not gotten a positive result in any game yet.
-Hynes has done good things for the organization, but sometimes change is needed.
+Hynes has done good things for the organization, but sometimes a change is needed.
 A coach’s message can begin to wear off when the losses start piling up, especially when they’ve had the first overall pick two of the last three years.
 A fresh set of ideas would be welcomed by a Devils’ team that needs it not only for this season but in the years to come.

 * * *